Benito Mussolini: Culture

 According to Mussolini: "Fascist education is moral, physical, social, and military: it aims to create a complete and harmoniously developed human, a fascist one according to our views".
-Mussolini structured this process taking in view the emotional side of childhood: "Childhood and adolescence alike ... cannot be fed solely by concerts, theories, and abstract teaching.
-The truth we aim to teach them should appeal foremost to their fantasy, to their hearts, and only then to their minds".

 The "educational value set through action and example" was to replace the established approaches.
 Fascism opposed its version of idealism to prevalent rationalism, and used the Opera Nazionale Balilla to circumvent educational tradition by imposing the collective and hierarchy, as well as Mussolini's own personality cult.

 Another important constituent of the Fascist cultural policy was Catholicism.
 In 1929, a concordat with the Vatican was signed, ending decades of struggle between the Italian state and the papacy that dated back to the 1870 takeover of the Papal States by the House of Savoy during the unification of Italy.
-The Lateran Treaty, by which the Italian state was at last recognized by the Catholic Church, and the independence of Vatican City was recognized by the Italian state, were so much appreciated by the ecclesiastic hierarchy that Pope Pius XI acclaimed Mussolini as "the Man of Providence".
+The Lateran Treaty, by which the Italian state was at last recognised by the Catholic Church, and through which the independence of Vatican City was recognised by the Italian state, was so much appreciated by the ecclesiastic hierarchy that Pope Pius XI acclaimed Mussolini as "the Man of Providence".

-The 1929 treaty included a legal provision whereby the Italian government would protect the honor and dignity of the Pope by prosecuting offenders.
-Mussolini had had his children baptized in 1923 and himself re-baptized by a Catholic priest in 1927.
+The 1929 treaty included a legal provision whereby the Italian government would protect the honour and dignity of the Pope by prosecuting offenders.
+Mussolini had had his children baptised in 1923 and himself re-baptised by a Catholic priest in 1927.
 After 1929, Mussolini, with his anti-communist doctrines, convinced many Catholics to actively support him.